SmithWillSuffice/ohanga-pai/content/blog/10_proof_of_x.md

 down-wing, red-wing, blue-wing or green-wing, dirty-wing or clean-wing.
 I feel a Dr Seuss cartoon coming on.

-If a numbskull who had no concept of rule of law, be able to then look at just the financial data and conclude it was not an MMT operations system?
+Would a numbskull who had no concept of rule of law be able to then look at just the financial data and conclude it was not an MMT operations system?

 Douglas said 'No!"